-So one strategy is to take steps to de-escalating the emotional tenor of a situation, to allow everyone to be able to think more logically.
+So, one strategy is to take steps to de-escalate the emotional tenor of a situation, to allow everyone to be able to think more logically.
 That is one benefit of using the technique I described previously about How to Tell Someone they are Totally Wrong (and have them thank and respect you for it).

 Incidentally, there is a name that describes this dynamic.

 It is called: